 If you have any other accessories, such as translucent pattern blocks, then you're perfectly set up.
-I bring out the overhead projector as an actual party activity, especially for little siblings or friends on the younger side of the guest list, but my own girls will still spend entire quiet mornings or afternoons engrossed in play with the projector.
+I bring out the overhead projector as an actual party activity, especially for little siblings or friends on the younger side of the guest list, but my own kids will still spend entire quiet mornings or afternoons engrossed in play with the projector.

 She drew a tree on a clear plastic page: